Bill Potts (Doctor Who): Reception

-Before the episode was broadcast, an advanced screening was given for critics.
+Before the episode was broadcast, an advance screening was given for critics.
 General reviews for Mackie's character were mixed.
 Following the broadcast of her first episode, the character was received more positively.

 Patrick Mulkern of Radio Times described Pearl Mackie as "instantly winning as fledgling companion Bill".
 Den of Geek's Simon Brew also gave a positive review of Mackie, praising the humour in Mackie's performance.
 Alasdair Wilkins of The A.V.
 Club said Mackie brought "an energy distinct from any previous new series companion" and called her first appearance a "solid introduction".
-Wilkins also commented on the character that "she is gay, black, and working class is another welcome step in Doctor Who’s ability to reflect the entire spectrum of who enjoy the show and identify with its characters".
+Wilkins also commented, "that she is gay, black, and working class is another welcome step in Doctor Whos ability to reflect the entire spectrum of [those] who enjoy the show and identify with its characters".

-However, Catherine Gee of The Telegraph gave a more negative review, saying Mackie in her premiere episode "lacked the charismatic spark of Jenna Coleman" and said Mackie's character was a "muddle", but praised the fact Mackie's character was not middle-class.
+However, Catherine Gee of The Telegraph gave a more negative review, saying that Mackie in her premiere episode "lacked the charismatic spark of Jenna Coleman" and that Mackie's character was a "muddle", but praised the fact that Bill was not middle-class.